tkmharris/tkmharris.github.io/content/wishlist.md

 * **The Love Affairs of Nathaniel P.**, Adelle Waldman.
 * **The Luminaries**, Eleanor Catton.
 * **Madam Bovary**,  Gustave Flaubert.
-* **The Man from the Future: The Visionary Life of John von Neumann**, Ananyo Bhattacharya.
 * **Meet Me in the Bathroom: Rebirth and Rock and Roll in New York City 2001–2011**, Lizzy Goodman.
 * **The Melancholia of Class**, Cynthia Cruz.
 * **Modern Buildings in Britain: a gazetteer**, Owen Hatherley.